amirabbas-gh/eslint-codemods/codemods/v9/README.md

 # @codemod/eslint-v8-to-v9

-Automatically migrate your ESLint configuration and custom rules from v8 to v9 flat config format.
+Automatically migrate your ESLint configuration from v8 to v9 flat config format.

 ## Overview

 This codemod provides a comprehensive migration solution for ESLint v8 to v9:

 - **Config Migration**: Converts `.eslintrc.*` files to the new flat config format
-- **Custom Rules Migration**: Automatically updates your custom ESLint rules to v9 format
 - **Breaking Changes**: Handles all v9 breaking changes in rules and options
 - **JSDoc Migration**: Migrates deprecated JSDoc rules to `eslint-plugin-jsdoc`
 - **Comment Cleanup**: Fixes malformed comments and removes deprecated syntax